Ultrasonic sensor advantages and disadvantages

 • High torque weight/ratio.

-• It provides a good reading in sensing large-sized objects with the hard surfaces.
+• It provides a good reading in sensing large-sized objects with hard surfaces.

 • It has to sense the capability to sense all the material types.